matthewjrobinson24/security/notes5expdev.md

 ### Run GDB against the program you want to view
-#### disass command to see what the code is performing and the memory spaces
+#### The disass command to see what the code is performing and the memory spaces
     gdb func
     disass getuserinput
 _____________________________________________________________________________________________________________________